johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

-- Symplectic neighbour-transitive codes in Johnson graphs,
+- Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
 with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
 - Euclidean geometry is incidence geometry,
 with Tim Penttila.